GLOBAL MARKETS-Stocks rise on US data, strong Spanish bond sale

 losses versus the euro after the strong U.S. data.

-percent on the day.
-The dollar fell 0.5 percent versus the euro
+on the day.
+The dollar fell 0.35 percent versus the euro at

 The euro and the dollar were already higher against the yen